U.S. attorney general shakes up prison bureau after Epstein death

 Epstein, a registered sex offender who once socialized with U.S. President Donald Trump and former President Bill Clinton, pleaded guilty in 2008 to Florida state charges of unlawfully paying a teenage girl for sex and was sentenced to 13 months in a county jail, a deal widely criticized as too lenient.

-Senator Ben Sasse, the Republican chairman of the Senate Judiciary Oversight Subcommittee, has urged Barr to void the agreement and said “heads must roll” after Epstein’s death.
+Senator Ben Sasse, the Republican chairman of the Senate Judiciary Oversight Subcommittee, has urged Barr to void the agreement and said that “heads must roll” after Epstein’s death.

 “This is a good start, but it’s not the end,” Sasse said of Barr’s announcement.
 “Jeffrey Epstein should still be in a padded cell and under constant surveillance, but the justice system has failed Epstein’s victims at every turn.”

-Reporting by Sarah N. Lynch in Washington, D.C. and Brendan Pierson in New York; Writing by Tim Ahmann; Editing by Jonathan Oatis, Dan Grebler and Steve Orlofsky
+Reporting by Sarah N. Lynch in Washington and Brendan Pierson in New York; Writing by Tim Ahmann; Editing by Dan Grebler, Steve Orlofsky and Peter Cooney